frc3602/2026-rebuilt/src/main/java/frc/team3602/robot/14MARCHREADME.md

 - The climber is intentionally disabled right now.
 - The Limelight system is safer than before, but it still needs on-robot testing and tuning with real tags.
+- There is no turret-mounted camera in the current robot configuration.
+- Turret tracking now depends on the shared drivetrain pose estimate from the left and right Limelight pose pipeline.
 - The turret field-point tracking will clamp to the legal turret range if the target is outside the mechanism's reachable arc.
 - The shooter preset values and interpolation table should still be tuned with